Fine-Grained Access Control Marbles Sample

 |

-The user invoking the method needs to have CREATE access to the bootstrap resource named ".
-Resources" .
+The user calling the method must have CREATE access to the bootstrap resource named ".
+Resources".
 Duplicate named resources are not allowed.

 |